 CSIRT teams also need to determine the current situational picture based upon specific pieces of information about threats.
-This activity may sometimes be called "threat hunting".
+This activity may sometimes be called "threat hunting."
 Typically, threat hunting involves either preparing the environment to detect specific threat activity, or searching for specific threat activity that may already be present.

-Purpose: To determine and confirm the details of the current situational picture for the constituency.
-Outcome: An updated situational picture based upon the detection of events in the constituency.
+Outcome: A situational picture is updated based upon the detection of events in the constituency.